allenai/natural-instructions/tasks/README.md

 `task274_overruling_legal_classification`	| Given a sentence, classify it into overruling or non-overruling| Legal , Classification
 `task275_enhanced_wsc_paraphrase_generation` | Given a sentence and an aspect, paraphrase the sentence changing that aspect | Text Modification
 `task276_enhanced_wsc_classification` | Given a sentence and its paraphrase, decide what is the difference between them. | Classification
-`task312_EuroParl_sv_en_translation` | Given a Swedish sentence, convert it into English. | Translation `task313_EuroParl_en_sv_translation` | Given a Swedish sentence, convert it into English. | Translation `task314_EuroParl_sv-en_classification` | Given a Swedish sentence and its corresponding English, classify whether it is correct or not by providing 'Yes' or 'No' | Classification
-`task315_EuroParl_sv-en_language_identificcation` | Given a sentence, identify its language whether it is in Swedish or English. | Language Identification (Binary)
 `task277_StereoSet_sentence_generation_stereotype.json` | Generate sentences with stereotype given context | Sentence Generation
 `task278_StereoSet_sentence_generation_antistereotype.json` | Generate sentences with anti-stereotype given context | Sentence Generation
 `task279_StereoSet_classification_stereotype.json` | Classify sentences into stereotype, anti-stereotype, and unrelated | Classification